SumoLogic/sumologic-documentation/docs/cse/introduction-to-cloud-siem.md

 In Cloud SIEM, there are several different actions you can take on each Insight.
 You can comment on the Insight, or close it or assign a status to it.
 When you close an Insight, Cloud SIEM uses the resolution information to reduce false positives and duplicates further.
 Assigning a status to the Insight lets you keep working on it, and keep track of your progress.

-You can also assign the Insight to yourself or to a colleague, and use the Actions button to alert colleagues, create JIRA tickets, send Slack messages, execute playbooks, or use other APIs.
+You can also assign the Insight to yourself or to a colleague, and use the Actions button to alert colleagues, create Jira tickets, send Slack messages, execute playbooks, or use other APIs.
 This Actions button is customizable, but can only be configured by admins.
 If you need a custom Action, ask your Admin or Sumo account rep for help creating one.

 ### Using the MITRE ATT&CK matrix